 Become a Florida Bounty Hunter

 A BEA or Fugitive Recovery Agent is an individual who works for a bail bond company to capture a fugitive who has failed to appear in court.
 The Bail Bond Company typically pays 10% of the total bond amount for capture.
-When working as a bail enforcement agent or bounty hunter, you may have others apprehend the subject for you.
+When working as a bail enforcement agent or bounty hunter, you may have others apprehend the subject.
 You and your team will work together to secure the defendant.

 Is a Bail Enforcement Officer the same as a Bounty Hunter?

 It can be, depending on what context you use the word Bounty Hunter in… On this website, we refer to Bounty Hunters NOT JUST AS BAIL OFFICERS, but one who helps assist in the capture of fugitives wanted by local, state & federal authorities where BOUNTIES/REWARDS are given to those who provide tips leading to the capture of criminals.